ssherwood/initomatic/README.md

 ### Plugin Modes

-It is important to understand the different modes:
+It is important to understand the different runtime modes:

+`-Dpf4j.mode=development`

 Development mode is intended for most local development use cases.
 Specifically, the plugin framework pf4j looks for plugins present in the base ./plugins path.
-This mode expects that each subfolder contains an un-packaged plugin.
-Additionally, a single classloader is used to facilitate debugging within an IDE.
-This mode will make it much easier to make code changes in plugins and have it available without requiring a full rebuild of the project.
+This mode expects that each subfolder contains an un-packaged plugin (essentially the gradle subproject).
+Additionally, a single classloader is used to facilitate debugging.
+This mode makes it much easier to change code in a plugin and have it available without requiring a full rebuild.

+`-Dpf4j.mode=deployment`

 Deployment mode is used when the application is deployed to a target environment.
 In this mode pf4j looks for a specific folder where available plugins are bundled as .zip packages (the default